-i) irrevocable locking of parities.
-In dealing with the final stage of the monetary union, Part I will have described the operational features of a system based on parities irrevocably fixed by construction.
-Here the Report will have to indicate what intermediate steps are possible and advisable to move to such final system from the "fixed but adjustable" regime of the EMS.
-The single currency vs. national currencies issue will have been discussed in Part I and will be taken up again here.
-So will the role of the ECU.
-The intermediate steps towards the irrevocable locking of parities involve two kinds of arrangements.
-Firstly, a reformulation of the exchange rate agreement, that could consist, for example, In narrowing the existing 2.25 margins and perhaps in a modification of the procedures for realignments.
-It may be noted that greater fixity in exchange rates should perhaps result more from reducing the frequency and size of realignments than from narrowing the permitted margins of fluctuation.
+iv) irrevocable locking of parities: Part I will have described how operates the system of parities irrevocably fixed by construction of the final stage of the monetary union.
+Here the report will have to indicate what eintermediate steps are possible and advisable to approach such system from the "fixed but adjustable" regime of the EMS.
+Such steps may involve two kinds of arrangements.
+Firstly, a reformulation of the exchange rate agreement, could consist, for example, in narrowing the that existing 2.25 margins and perhaps in a modification of the procedures for realignments.
+The problem here is that greater fixity in exchange rates should perhaps result more from reducing the frequency and size of realignments than from narrowing the permitted margins of fluctuation.
 However, to devise a "rule" that would make realignments less frequent and smaller in size is difficult.
 The Committee may wish to take a position on this point.
-Secondly, and more importantly, steps should lead to a common "domestic" monetary policy, i.e. to a single decision-making process whereby the money supply of the Community is managed in common as a total, with the aim of providing price stability throughout the union.
-The difficult problem, here, is that the movement from many national monetary policies to one common policy have notional role of Ecce not a feature of the filmal objective lecept that the tringle currences conclube callered "Ecce" (but wanted be somethe elifternic have the provide Some I should live be a separate section on the ECH? "somler it be enough to be more general here? but more specific about the mightime taken of this wohn in the obsaighter of share?
+Secondly, and more importantly, steps should lead to a common "domestic" monetary policy, i.e. to a single monetary policy decision-making process whereby the money supply of the Community is managed in common as a total, the aim of providing a "domestically stable" with currency to the union.
+The difficult problem, here, is that the process of moving from many national monetary policies to one common policy may not be really divisible in steps.
+To try to do so may even entail the risk of losing a national anchor before a Community anchor is firmly established.
+The Committee will discuss what should be said in this crucial part of the report.
+If the view were that this change can only be made in one step, the problem would be one of preparing this step, for instance by improving and deepening the process of ex ante consultation, and when to take this step.
+Perhaps the right moment is in coincidence with the "irrevocablelocking" of parities.